cartapisana/GettingCleaningData/README.md

 Step 14.
 Export second data set as text file for posting to GitHub: Project requirements called for the R script to generate a text file containing the results from the previous step - creating the second data set with mean values on targeted attributes.
 A text file with the file name matching the function name in the R script ("tidyDataMean.txt") has been posted to the GitHub repo for the project.

+#### Source Data Documentation:
+The source data for this project, as well as the code book and related metadata, may be accessed at the locations listed below.
+The formal publication of the source data has been noted in the referenced citation.

 Metadata and Code Book:
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones